The VPC Cleanup Discipline

 Preventing accumulation

-Naming convention helps.
-Old or unmaintained VPCs surface by name pattern.
+- Naming convention.
+Descriptive names embed purpose and team.
+Old or unmaintained VPCs surface by name alone in the inventory.